Yes, Dreamers and DACA students are encouraged to apply. Proof of citizenship is not required.

 How do my references send submit their recommendation letters?

 Once you submit your references’ names and contact information into the application website, we will email them with directions of how to login to the website and submit their letters.
 Please email firstname.lastname@example.org if your recommendation writer did not receive an email.

-If I am not accepted into the Doris Duke Conservation Scholars Program, can I reapply for the summer of 2019?
+If I am not accepted into the Doris Duke Conservation Scholars Program, can I reapply for the next cohort?

 Yes, you are absolutely welcome to apply again if you are a sophomore.
 Please contact email@example.com if you have questions in regards to your academic credits standing.